hazelcast/hazelcast-csharp-client/doc/dev/doc/linq.md

 Execution and data fetching will be invoked when enumeration is started.
 The provider generate the query and execute it with client's configuration.

+>__Note:__ In future, we are planning to have options that can configure LINQ provider, such as SQL cursor size of query or naming convention of properties.

 Please, visit for other examples to `Hazelcast.Net.Examples` on [GitHub](https://github.com/hazelcast/hazelcast-csharp-client/tree/master/src/Hazelcast.Net.Examples/Sql).